 - The New York Phenology project is currently organizing studies of native plants and invasive species.

-- The New York Botanic Garden has several ongoing citizen science projects.
+- The New York Botanic Garden has several ongoing community science projects.

 - For a more involved project, get trained to be a volunteer with Assessing Vegetative Impacts from Deer.